 SCCs as an appropriate solution for your business

-So let’s take a look at safeguards that should be in place prior to April 2021: SCCs are one of a number of safeguards which can be used to comply, and the one most likely to be appropriate for small and medium-sized businesses.
+So let’s take a look at safeguards that should be in place prior to April 2021.
+Standard contractual clauses are one of a number of safeguards which can be used to comply, and the one most likely to be appropriate for small and medium-sized businesses.

-According to ICO, SCCs are standard sets of contractual terms and conditions which the sender and the receiver of the personal data both sign up to.
+SCCs are standard sets of contractual terms and conditions that the sender and the receiver of the personal data both sign up to.
 They include contractual obligations which help to protect personal data when it leaves the EEA and the protection of GDPR.
-In the vast majority of cases, this is best done by putting in place a contract between you and the sender on EU-approved terms, known as standard contractual clauses (SCCs).
+In the vast majority of cases, this is best done by putting in place a contract between you and the sender on EU-approved terms, i.e. standard contractual clauses (SCCs).

 Since both the EEA sender of the personal data and the UK recipient must comply with the GDPR rules, compliance plays an important role for both parties in order to ensure that the data continues to flow if the transition period ends without adequacy.